-- Protecting the public health and safety and the safety, protection, and sanitation of new and existing buildings and structures. - Protecting financial investments and property values.
-If construction does not comply with current recommended codes the structure may be at greater risk for damage and loss. - Property insurers may not cover work performed without proper permits and inspections. - Ensuring that buildings and structures have the physical integrity to endure hazard conditions.
+- Protecting the public health and safety and the safety, protection, and sanitation of new structures. - Protecting financial investments and property values.
+If construction does not comply with current recommended codes the structure may be at greater risk for damage and loss. - Property insurers may not cover work done without permits and inspections. - Ensuring that structures have the physical integrity to endure hazard conditions.